Mattytomo365/Dinosaur-Bones-Game/README.md

 ## Overview

 An interactive educational maze game designed for museum engagement, where players collect dinosaur bones to assemble a skeleton and learn fun facts.
-Developed using Python with the PyGame library with a focus on accessibility, engagement, and randomized maze generation.
+Developed using Python with the PyGame library, focusing on accessibility, engagement, and randomized maze generation.

 ---